Skip to main content

 • “Crowd engagement is poor and without sound effects, making the game outside of the music very bland and un-atmospheric.”

-• “It isn't turn-based in the normal sense, but I find the mechanic of setting up and planning your festival, then running it in live mode, reminds me a lot of the tower defense games I enjoy while incorporating all the tycoon/management aspects as well.”
+• “It isn't turn-based in the normal sense, but I find the mechanic of setting up and planning your festival, then running it in live mode, reminds me a lot of the tower defense games I enjoy while having all the tycoon/management aspects as well.”

 • “The entire 'squad' mechanic and the staff mechanic are horrible and not fun.”